What is redundancy?

 You would be required to take independent legal advice about the terms of the Settlement Agreement and it is usual for your employer to pay a contribution towards those legal costs.

 If you are offered a Settlement Agreement, we will check whether you are being offered a good deal, taking into account your contractual entitlements and your potential claims.
 We can help you achieve an improved financial package in certain circumstances.

-If you would like to discuss a redundancy situation or you have been offered a Settlement Agreement, please contact our Employment Solicitor, Julia Woodhouse on 024 7653 1532 or email Julia.Woodhouse@bttj.com.
+If you are being made redundant and you would like to learn more about your redundancy rights, then please contact our employment solicitor, Julia Woodhouse on 024 7653 1532 or you can send an email to Julia.email@example.com.